 Read everything about Kandy in our complete guide

-Hop on the famous train ride
+Hop on the famous train ride through the tea fields

 The Kandy to Ella train journey is said to be one of the most scenic and beautiful train rides in the world!
 If you travel from Kandy to Ella or the other way around, it is super worth it to hop on this epic train ride!
 You will come along other places to visit in Sri Lanka like Nuwara Eliya and Ella.
 The tickets are super affordable, $1.50 to climb aboard for the 5-hour journey.